IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 ```

-Once again, click the `Run this Action` button and follow the same procedure as before to test this action directly from within your browser.
+Once again, click the `Save` and the `Invoke` button and follow the same procedure as before to test this action directly from within your browser.

 You should see the following result: